enoshrodrigo/haven-app-backend/README.md

-# *Hevan Guider – AI Chatbot and APP for Sri Lanka Tourism* 🌍🤖
+# *Heaven Guider – AI Chatbot and APP for Sri Lanka Tourism* 🌍🤖

-*Hevan Guider* is an AI-powered chatbot designed to enhance the travel experience for tourists visiting Sri Lanka. 🇱🇰 It provides personalized replies, secure chat history storage, and detailed information about tour packages, making travel planning smarter and more interactive.
+*Heaven Guider* is an AI-powered chatbot designed to enhance the travel experience for tourists visiting Sri Lanka. 🇱🇰 It provides personalized replies, secure chat history storage, and detailed information about tour packages, making travel planning smarter and more interactive.

 ---